Conan working at home

 My setup is probably unique, in that I’m using a RED Helium camera and I’m shooting in 8K using REDCode 9:1.
 The RED also generates a simultaneous ProRes LT that acts as a proxy.

 After I record the interviews, I load the mag into my iMac Pro, and download the RAW and ProRes files to my G-Speed Shuttle.
-I load the proxy into Resolve, apply a LUT, and use the Frame.io integration exporter in the Deliver tab to quickly render a timecode HEVC directly to Frame.io, which automatically notifies the editor that there’s a new asset.
+I load the proxy into Resolve, apply a LUT, and use the Frame.io integration exporter in the Deliver tab to quickly render a timecode MP4 directly to Frame.io, which automatically notifies the editor that there’s a new asset.

 For a 30-minute recording, the whole process takes a little less than an hour with a 20 megabit per second upload speed.